 Declaring additional inputs and outputs

 The extension automatically checks all command line arguments of cacheable goals for well-known paths that represent undeclared inputs and outputs.
-For example, in the above build scan, all executions of the surefire:test goal are not cacheable because they pass the src/test/samples directory using a system property.
+For example, in the above Build Scan, all executions of the surefire:test goal are not cacheable because they pass the src/test/samples directory using a system property.

 undeclared input